ezsystems/PlatformUIBundle/README.md

   $ composer require ezsystems/platform-ui-bundle:dev-master
   ```

-* In `ezpublish/EzPublishKernel.php` add an instance of
+* In `ezpublish/EzPublishKernel.php` add an instance of the following classes to
-  `EzSystemsPlatformUIBundle` and `EzSystemsPlatformUIAssetsBundle` classes to
   the list of registered bundles:

   ```php